smlavine/hareimports/README.md

 # [hareimports](https://sr.ht/~smlavine/hareimports)

-hareimports is a tool to automatically add used imports and remove unused imports in [Hare](https://harelang.org) source files.
+hareimports is a tool to manage imports in [Hare](https://harelang.org) source files.
 Similar to goimports.

-Source files are read from stdin.
-Unused imports are removed, and unimported modules are imported; the result is printed to stdout.
+For source files in a given Hare module, unused imports are removed, and unimported modules are imported.

 Licensed under GPLv3.